grisuno/beacon/README.md

 > ⚠️ This project is released under GPLv3.
 See the DISCLAIMER section for full legal terms.

 ## 🔍 Overview
 beacon-GEN is a next-generation Bash-based configuration engine designed to generate highly customizable, stealthy C2 beacons for offensive operations.
-Built as the core orchestration layer of the HELLBIRD framework, it enables red teams to dynamically configure malleable C2 profiles, AES-256 encrypted communication, multi-UA rotation, and client-side persistence logic — all through a clean, CLI-driven interface.
+Built as the core orchestration layer of the LazyOwn RedTeam framework, it enables red teams to dynamically configure malleable C2 profiles, AES-256 encrypted communication, multi-UA rotation, and client-side persistence logic — all through a clean, CLI-driven interface.

-This script generates the foundational configuration for advanced implants that leverage direct NT API syscalls, manual PEB walking, APC injection, and anti-analysis routines to evade modern EDR solutions.
+This script generates the foundational configuration for advanced implants that leverage, APC injection, and anti-analysis routines to evade modern EDR solutions.

 Intended for ethical hacking, penetration testing, and academic research, this tool supports seamless integration into automated attack chains and red team infrastructure.